JoelHenr/Credits/README.md

 # Credits
-Reimaginging currency to control for inlationary and defaltionary periods.
+Reimaginging currency to control for inflationary and deflationary periods.